-The Scheme provides defined benefits based on final pensionable salary for each complete year and days service.
-The Scheme's accrual basis is 1/60.
+The Scheme provides defined benefits based on pensionable earnings for each complete year and months service.
+The Scheme's accrual basis is 1/60th.

-For members who joined the Scheme before 1 January 1985 and left on or after 1 January 1992 normal retirement ages for men and women have been equalised.
-With the exception of Guaranteed Minimum Pension (GMP), benefits have been equalised with effect from 1 January 1992.
-For members joining after 1 January 1992 the normal retirement age is 60 for both men and women.
+For members leaving on or after 17 May 1990 normal retirement ages for men and women have been equalised.
+With the exception of Guaranteed Minimum Pension (GMP), benefits have been equalised with effect from 17 May 1990.

-Before 6 April 2016, the Scheme was contracted out of the State Pension on a reference scheme test basis (SCON - S1600041B).
+Before 6 April 2016, the Scheme was contracted out of the State pension on a reference scheme test basis (SCON - S1600041B).